OpenHFT/Chronicle-Map/spec/3-memory-layout.md

 A hash lookup consists of [`tierHashLookupCapacity`](3_1-header-fields.md#tierhashlookupcapacity) slots each of [`tierHashLookupSlotSize`](3_1-header-fields.md#tierhashlookupslotsize) bytes.
 In each slot a 32-bit or 64-bit (if the `tierHashLookupSlotSize` is 4 or 8, respectively) value is stored in little-endian order.
-The slot value of 0 designates an empty slot.
+A slot value of 0 designates an empty slot.

 ##### Hash lookup key